Unsteady dynamics of a classical particle-wave entity: Dynamics in the irregular walking regime

 Finally, substituting this into Eq.~\eqref{dropveleq}, we get

 By comparing Eqs.~\eqref{Xfeq} and \eqref{dropveleqF}, we find an exact correspondence, with the parameters in the droplet system related to the Lorenz system via

 Hence, using a sinusoidal wave form in the walker system, the droplet's velocity $v_d(t)$ is equivalent to the variable $X(t)$ in the Lorenz system.
 Thus, similarly to the interpretation of the variable $X$ in the Lorenz system, one may interpret the velocity variable $v_d$ in the above droplet's integro-differential equation as the position of a fictitious particle of unit mass and a friction coefficient $1+1/\kappa$ in a double-well potential $U(v_d)$, with an additional force that depends on the history of the motion.
 Conversely, one may also interpret the variable $X$ in the Lorenz system as the velocity of a droplet of mass $1/\sigma$ which is subject to a drag force $-X$ and propelled by the memory force from the underlying sinusoidal wave that the droplet generates continuously.
+We note that chaotic attractors that are qualitatively similar to the Lorenz system have also been reported in simulations of a walker with a Bessel wave form in a central harmonic potential~\citep{doi:10.1063/1.5058279}.

 We have shown the precise sequence of transformations that map the droplet dynamics to those of the Lorenz system in the case of a sinusoidal wave form.
 As such, our droplet dynamics immediately inherit the rich array of features that the Lorenz system possesses, including but not limited to chaotic dynamics, invariant manifold theorems, and bifurcations.
 The invariant manifolds of the Lorenz system are notoriously difficult to compute but can be used to understand the chaotic dynamics.
 For instance, it has been shown that the 2D stable manifold of the fixed point at the origin is a phase space separatrix, with all trajectories (including those on the butterfly wings) sandwiched between the sheets of this manifold \cite{Osinga2002,Osinga2018}.
-Supported by the results of our simulations, we expect that these invariant manifolds and the roles they play in organising the phase space, will persist when the oscillations in the wave form are modulated, as in the Bessel wave form.
+Supported by the results of our simulations, we expect that these invariant manifolds and the roles they play in organizing the phase space, will persist when the oscillations in the wave form are modulated, as in the Bessel wave form.

-We also refer the interested reader to the recent work of \citet{Durey2020lorenz}, who used the properties of the Lorenz equations as a guide to explore the bifurcations and chaos in the droplet's dynamics, using an equation that is equivalent to Eq.~\eqref{eq: vel1}.